Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 The Eagles should feel the impact of Wentz regressing toward the mean on third down.
 Football Outsiders has noted for years how offenses that raise their game on third down struggle to keep it up for multiple seasons, and that was the case for the Eagles in 2017.
 As the Football Outsiders Almanac notes, the Eagles' offense was 13th in DVOA on first down and 20th on second down before leading the league on third down.
 At the time of Wentz's injury, the Eagles were converting 45.3 percent of their third downs, which would have been the third-best mark in football over a season.

 Wentz's injury might impact Philadelphia's effectiveness on fourth down too.
 You probably remember the "Philly Special," but even before the playoffs, the Eagles went 15-of-21 on fourth down last season.
-Their 71.4 percent conversion rate was third-best in the league, and Wentz played an enormous role in that success.
+Their 71.4 percent conversion rate was third best in the league, and Wentz played an enormous role in that success.
 He ran for a league-high seven conversions in seven tries on fourth down.

 Will coach Doug Pederson be as aggressive in putting his quarterback's body at risk on fourth down?
-And if not, will teams be able to create turnovers by stopping the Eagles on 4th-and-short?
+And if not, will teams be able to create turnovers by stopping the Eagles on fourth-and-short?

 Dominating in the red zone